vendrhub/vendr-documentation/content/core/3.0.0/key-concepts/ui-config-files.md

 ### Customer Config Options

-The Customer config block configures which Order properties relate to an Orders customer information.
+The Customer config block configures which Cart/Order properties relate to an Cart/Orders customer information.
 The following properties are supported.

 | Key | Description |
 | ---- | ----------- |